Data interpretation

 As with density, there are different ways to define soil moisture.
 The soil moisture content provided by the RhoC5 is expressed as the volumetric percentage of soil volume occupied by water.

-The RhoC5 moisture sensor measures moisture in a soil layer approximately 50 mm thick, with the center of this layer located 100 mm below the center of the density measurement.
+The RhoC5 moisture sensor is a SDI-12 Drill and Drop sensor from SENTEK.
+This sensor measures moisture in a soil layer approximately 50 mm thick, with the center of this layer located 100 mm below the center of the density measurement.

 Dry bulk density